Silverbelly/SE-Bootcamp-Project1/README.md

 Requirements and design documentation is included in the design-documents folder.

 - project1-requirements.pdf (self-explanatory)
-- User Stories.docx - the user stores for required functionality
+- User Stories.docx - the user stories for required functionality
 - /wireframes - contains the wireframes and wireflow created using draw.io.
-Open the .html versions for easy viewing in a browser.
+For easy viewing in a browser, download and open the .html versions.

+All website code, styles, and images in included in the website folder.

+The website is hosted on Github pages [here](https://silverbelly.github.io/SE-Bootcamp-Project1/website)

 ##### Basic functionality